AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/metrics/index.md

 #### Request example details

 In the above example, the GET metrics request specifies the `rsid` as `examplersid`.
 It includes the query parameter `locale` as `en_US`.
-Also, the request specifies both `segmentable` and the `expansion` parameter `allowedForReporting` as `true` so that information for those items will be returned.
+The request specifies to return only `segmentable` metrics.
+Also, the `expansion` parameter `allowedForReporting` is set to `true` so that the response includes information on whether each metric is set to be reportable.

 #### Response example details